gumodi35/gumodi35/README.md

    data:
      {
       Job : "Tutor at CoderHouse",
-      LookingFor : "collaborate with a software development team to grow my experience", Interests : " Some topics that interest me include Frontend, Backend, Azure Cloud, and Cybersecurity",
+      LookingFor : "collaborate with a software development team ", Interests : "Frontend, Backend, Azure Cloud, and Cybersecurity",
-      Hobbies: " I enjoy reading, watching TV shows and movies, learning new things, and technology" }
+      Hobbies: "reading, watching TV shows and movies, learning new things, and technology" }
    }